powersync-ja/powersync-swift/README.md

 - [Demo/PowerSyncExample](./Demo/README.md): A simple to-do list application demonstrating the use of the PowerSync Swift SDK using a Supabase connector.

+- [Demo/GRDB Demo](./Demo/README.md): A simple to-do list application demonstrating the use of the PowerSync Swift SDK using a Supabase connector and GRDB connections.

 ## Installation

 Add